jtaylor100/jtaylor100.github.io/values.markdown

 : The greatest social benefit for the greatest number of people.

 [State consequentialism][]
-: Produces the greated value for the state you live in (Confuscious inspired).
+: Produces the greatest value for the state you live in (Confuscious inspired).

 [Egoism][]